Cooper instability and superconductivity on the Penrose lattice: Cooper instability

 where the Cauchy's inequality is used.
 Substituting Eq.~\eqref{xi_normalize} and \eqref{Zpsi} into the above formula, we have

 Here $\varrho$ represents the DOS.
 In the limit of $\lambda\to 0^{-}$, we have

-as long as the DOS at the Fermi level, i.e. $\varrho(0)$, is nonzero.
+as long as the DOS at the Fermi level, $\varrho(0)$, is nonzero.

-On the above, we prove that the expectation value $\bar {F}^C$ of the Hermition operator $\hat {F}^C$ in the constructed state $|\psi\rangle$ diverges in the limit of $\lambda\to 0^{-}$.
-Hence, the largest positive eigenvalue of $\hat F^C$, which should be no less than $\bar {F}^C$, must also diverge in that limit.
+Since the expectation value $\bar {F}^C$ of the Hermitian operator $\hat {F}^C$ in the constructed state $|\psi\rangle$ diverges in the limit of $\lambda\to 0^{-}$, the largest positive eigenvalue of $\hat F^C$, which should be no less than $\bar {F}^C$, must also diverge in that limit.
 Therefore, for however weak $U$, there always exists a finite negative $\lambda$ dictating that the largest eigenvalue of $\hat F^C$ attains $\frac{1}{U}$, satisfying Eq.~\eqref{sceqAm}.
-Note that $\lambda=E_C<0$ represents the minimized energy in among the special variational class of states described by Eq.~\eqref{PsiC}.
-Thus, the minimized energy in among the more general variational class described by Eq.~\eqref{PsiA}, which should be no higher than $\lambda$, is also negative.
+The parameter $\lambda=E_C<0$ is the minimized energy among the special variational class of states described by Eq.~\eqref{PsiC}.
+Thus, the minimized energy among the more general variational class of states described by Eq.~\eqref{PsiA}, which should be no higher than $\lambda$, is also negative.
 Note that the single-particle state $|m\sigma\rangle$ on the Penrose lattice is critical \cite{Tsunetsugu1991Wavefunction}, instead of localized.
 This means that to make the energy of the state \eqref{PsiA} negative, it should be a two-electron bound state, i.e. the Cooper pair.
 To this point, we have proved that an infinitesimal attractive Hubbard interaction can lead to the Cooper instability on the QC, once the DOS at the Fermi level is finite.